Academic Code of Conduct

 Academic misconduct compromises the academic integrity of the College and subverts the educational process.
 Primary, but not exclusive, kinds of such misconduct are:

-The passing off of someone else’s ideas, writing, or work as one’s own is plagiarism.
+- Plagiarism The passing off of someone else’s ideas, writing, or work as one’s own is plagiarism.
 Appropriate methods and forms of attribution vary by discipline.
 Some courses will include instruction in appropriate conventions for citation and attribution within the field.
-Students are expected to seek out relevant guidelines on their own (the RISD Writing Center offers resources and guidance), to ask faculty when in doubt about standards, and to recognize that they are ultimately responsible for proper citation.
+Students are expected to seek out relevant guidelines on their own (the RISD Center for Arts and Language offers resources and guidance), to ask faculty when in doubt about standards, and to recognize that they are ultimately responsible for proper citation.

 - A faculty member wishes to have the Conduct Board review the case and make a determination that a violation of the Academic Code of Student Conduct occurred as well as provide the appropriate sanction if the student is found responsible for a violation of the Academic Code of Student Conduct.

-For Procedures option B Only.
+For Section III Procedures option B Only.
 Students who are sent directly to the Conduct Board (option C) follow the appeal procedures outlined within the RISD Code of Student Conduct and Procedures.

 - The circumstances surrounding the incident and

 - Why the student feels that the incident does not constitute Academic Misconduct as outlined by the Academic Code of Conduct

 The Office of Student Affairs or Designee will then decide, after conferring with the faculty and Department Head whether or not an appeal is warranted.
 If the appeal is granted, the Office of Student Affairs will forward the information to the Coordinator of Student Conduct who will convene the Student Conduct Board, which will hold a hearing based on the procedures in the Student Code of Conduct.